Nature, culture and history

 The flora and fauna within the park are important resources to the Indjalandji-Dhidhanu people.
 Edible fauna species include echidnas, yellow goannas, plain goannas, kangaroos, emus and Australian bustards.

 Important plant species include snappy gum, spinifex and western bloodwood.
 Snappy gum timber is used to make digeridoos, boomerangs and coolamons.
 The trees also provide homes for native bees that produce ‘sugarbag’ (honey).
-Spinifex is valued for its’wax’ (resin) that is used for medicinal purposes and to haft stone tools to wooden handles.
+Spinifex is valued for its’ wax (resin) that is used for medicinal purposes and to haft stone tools to wooden handles.
 Western bloodwood produces a gum used to treat sores and to tan leather hides.
-The trees also have ‘bloodwood apples’ or ‘bush coconuts’.
-These round, nut-like growths found on the trees’ branches contain a soft layer of coconut-like flesh surrounding the larval stage of an insect (all of which can be eaten).
+The trees also produce bloodwood apples or ‘bush coconuts’.
+These round, nut-like growths found on the tree branches contain a soft layer of coconut-like flesh surrounding the larval stage of an insect (all of which can be eaten).

 Today, the Indjalandji-Dhidhanu people continue to maintain their traditional relationship to and responsibilities for the park area in a range of ways including the ongoing management of its cultural heritage values.